EricChagoya/TMT-Ranking-System/README.md

  CollectData.py
- - It gets the pure data from smash.gg without applying any formula to it.
+ - It gets the pure data from smash.gg without applying any formula to it
  - These files produce every other file in CreateRanks.py
  - Output Files
  	- WeeklyScoresLadder.txt
  	- WeeklyScoresBracket.txt

  CreateRanks.py

-- This will take this weeks scores from a text file and aggregate to the total.
+- This will take this weeks scores from a text file and aggregate to the total
 - It will assign some type of formula to determine points.
 It will then use those points and put it as a ranking
 - Output Files
 	- WeeklyTotalPoints.csv